 The online catalog is just one of the electronic resource tools available to students.
 The library section of the MiSPP website provides a gateway to other electronic resources available for research.
-In addition to standard professional psychology materials, students can find links to electronic journals specific to humanistic psychology, qualitative inquiry, and phenomenology.
-EBSCOHost is the library's primary source for scholarly and peer-reviewed, full-text articles in the area of psychology, providing access to PsycARTICLES, PsycBOOKS, and the Psychology and Behavioral Sciences Collection.
-In recognition of the interdisciplinary nature of psychology, the library links to a host of other scholarly databases through ProQuest, InfoTrac, and FirstSearch.
+EBSCOHost is the library's primary source for scholarly and peer-reviewed, full-text articles in the area of psychology, providing access to PsycARTICLES, PsycBOOKS, PsycINFO and the Psychology and Behavioral Sciences Collection.
+In recognition of the interdisciplinary nature of psychology, the library links to a host of other scholarly databases through ProQuest and InfoTrac..
 If students require resources not owned by the library, librarians request those items through interlibrary loan, a service that provides both free and for-fee access to materials from libraries across the state and nation.

-On campus, students can access electronic resources in the computer lab or use their own laptops to connect to the wireless network.
+On campus, students can access electronic resources in the WRC or use their own laptops to connect to the wireless network.
 Off campus, all journals and online databases are available remotely by username and password.
 A few computer resources, such as scoring software for psychological testing, are available for in-house use only.